bobvandevijver/latex-bundle/Resources/doc/documentation.md

     $latex->addElement(new TitlePage('BobV Latex Test', 'a subtitle', 'an author', '\today'));
     $latex->addElement(new TOC());

+    // Or, when using autowiring, the interface LatexGeneratorInterface can be used
     $latexGenerator = $this->get('bobv.latex.generator');

     // Return a PDF Response from a LaTeX object